VcVh/Helmet-Impact-Force-Monitor/READme.md

 Faculty of Engineering, University of Mons (https://web.umons.ac.be/fr/), Belgium

-Class project of Hardware/Software Platform 2018
+Course project of Hardware/Software Platform 2018